vivaria/edisonrul.ing/docs/source/cards/v/vehicroid-connection-zone.md

 ### Card Rulings

-●If the Special Summoned “Vehicroid” monster is flipped face-down then the effect of “Vehicroid Connection Zone” is no longer applied.
+*   If the Special Summoned “Vehicroid” monster is flipped face-down then the effect of “Vehicroid Connection Zone” is no longer applied.